 The best part is that the e-book is free!
-All you need to do is sign up for my weekly newsletter.
+All you need to do is sign up for newsletter.
 I send a message out every week to give you updates on what’s new on the blog, and I’ll sprinkle some subscriber-exclusive recipes along the way, too.
 If you’re interested in my vegetable smoothies e-book, or if you would like to hear more from me, be sure to subscribe!

 - Cooked or uncooked beets: Feel free to use cooked or raw beets, whichever is more convenient for you.
 I noticed that smoothies made with raw beets tend not to be as smooth, but that didn’t bother me too much.

 - Storing the smoothies: I usually make batches of smoothies every 2 days and store them in my refrigerator for up to 2 days.
 Separation will occur, so give the smoothie a good shake before serving.

 - Using the right blender: If you’re going to commit to drinking smoothies a few times a week, I highly recommend getting a high-speed blender.
 I used to make smoothies with a cheap blender, and I never quite got the consistency that I wanted.
 Currently, I use a Vitamix, but the Nutri Ninja served me very well for a long time and it’s less expensive than the Vitamix.
 Note, these are affiliate links.)

 - Red Zinger Beet Smoothie (One of my favorites!
 Ingredients list is a bit long, but worth it!)